 What is an instant loan?

 An instant loan is a short-term loan that’s typically for a small amount of money and comes with high interest rates and fees.
-There are a few types of instant loans, and some go by multiple names.
-The types of instant loans include:
+Instant loans are available in a few varieties:

 - Payday loans.
 Also called a cash advance, a payday loan doesn’t require collateral and offers you cash on the same day.
 You’re required to repay the loan — plus high interest fees — by your next pay period.